Updated: May 28, 2021

-While the negative scenarios can certainly happen, specially if you live life carelessly; they are however, for most people… very unlikely to happen because all of us are empowered with the will to live a long and fruitful life.
+While the negative scenarios can certainly happen, especially if you live life carelessly; they are, however, for most people… very unlikely to happen because all of us are empowered with the will to live a long and fruitful life.

 These are big words that can often overwhelm and paralyze – I know because it happened to me.

 Almost daily, I’d ask and question myself about my goals and where I wanted my life to go, and oftentimes – only uncertainly or silence would come from my mind.